Flitwick: Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the nearby Sandy Heath TV transmitter.
 Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM, In2beats on 106.5 FM, and Bedford Radio, a community based radio station which broadcast online.
 The town is served by the local newspaper, Bedford Today (formerly Times & Citizen) and Flitwick Papers which is produced by the Flitwick Town Council and is distributed to every household in Flitwick.

 Sport

-It has four football teams: Flitwick Town, who play in the Bedfordshire County League Premier Division, Flitwick Ladies, who play in the Bedfordshire & Hertfordshire Women's First Division, Flitwick Eagles, and Dinamo Flitwick.
+It has three football teams: Flitwick Town, who play in the Bedfordshire County League Premier Division, Flitwick Ladies, who play in the Bedfordshire & Hertfordshire Women's First Division and Flitwick Eagles.

 It is also home to Flitwick Cricket Club (The Otters) which has over 50 adult playing members and 160 Colts.

 Flitwick also has a lawn bowls club, that was founded in 1923, and is located on Kings Road.